Findwise/Hydra/README.md

 * Stage library - Basic: `basic-jar-with-dependencies.jar`
 * Stage library - Debugging: `debugging-jar-with-dependencies.jar`

-Place the jars in a folder and enter it.
+Place the jars in a folder (*NOTE: Due to a bug, the path cannot contain any spaces!*).
+Enter the folder.

 Insert the libraries to hydra: